-- Four options are available for penetration flashings.
-These are stepped pipe boots, split pipe boots, square tube wraps, and field fabrication with unsupported membrane and target. - All flashings require the installation of a stainless-steel draw band around the top of the flashing.
-Seal the top edge and add draw band using TOPCOAT® FlexSealTM Caulk Grade sealant. - 3.
-Roof membrane must be mechanically attached at the base of each penetration with screws and plates a maximum of 6" (152 mm) o.c., with a minimum of four fasteners per penetration.
+- All flashings require the installation of a stainless steel draw band around the top of the flashing. - a.
+Seal the top edge junction between the substrate and the membrane with TOPCOAT® FlexSealTM Caulk Grade sealant and add draw band with TOPCOAT® FlexSealTM Caulk Grade caulking. - Roof membrane must be mechanically attached at the base of each penetration with screws and plates a maximum of 12" (305 mm) o.c., with a minimum of four fasteners per penetration.

-J. Irregularly Shaped Penetrations
+I. Irregularly Shaped Penetrations

-- 1. Flash irregularly shaped penetrations with flanged sealant pans formed of EverGuard® coated metal, secured to the deck through the roof membrane with screws 6" (152 mm) o.c., a minimum of two per side. - 2.
-Strip in metal flanges and the vertical pop riveted seam with 8" (203 mm) wide membrane flashing strips heat welded to both the roof membrane and the metal flanges. - 3.
-Fill sealant pans with EverGuard® Two-Part Pourable Sealant.
-Fill sealant pans with non-shrink quick-set grout, and top off sealant pans with a 2" (51 mm) minimum thickness of EverGuard® Two-Part Pourable Sealant.
-When using TOPCOAT® FlexSealTM Caulk Grade sealant, after priming, increase the grout to within 1⁄2" (13 mm) from the top of the pocket and install the FlexSealTM to the very top or overfill the pocket.

-- Preformed sealant pans/vent boots made of PVC and TPO are also available. - a.
-PVC.
-Installation of preformed PVC sealant pans require the flange of the PVC sealant pan to be fastened with a minimum of 4 fasteners per penetration.
+- 1. Flash irregularly shaped penetrations with flanged sealant pans formed of coated metal, secured to the deck through the roof membrane with screws 12" (305 mm) o.c. or a minimum of 4 fasteners per penetration. - Strip in metal flanges and the vertical pop riveted seam with 8" (203 mm) wide membrane flashing strips heat-welded to both the roof membrane and the metal flanges. - 3.
+Fill sealant pans with non-shrink quick-set grout, and top off sealant pans with a 2" (51 mm) minimum thickness of EverGuard® Two-part Pourable Sealant.
+When using TOPCOAT® FlexSealTM Caulk Grade sealant, after priming, increase the grout to within 1⁄2" (13 mm) from the top of the pocket, and install the FlexSealTM to the very top or overfill the pocket. - 4.
+Preformed sealant pans/vent boots made of PVC and TPO are also available. - a.
+For PVC: Installation of preformed PVC sealant pans require the flange of the PVC sealant pan to be fastened with a minimum of 4 fasteners per penetration.
 A PVC membrane target is installed around the base of the sealant pan over the flanges of the PVC sealant pan and heat-welded to the flanges.
-Install the fasteners near the outside edge of the flanges to allow for proper heat welding of the target.
+Install the fasteners near the outside edge of the flanges to allow for proper heat-welding of the target.
 The outside edge of the target membrane is heat-welded to the field membrane. - b.
-TPO.
-Installation of pre-formed TPO sealant pans require field membrane securement around the penetration.
+For TPO: Installation of preformed TPO sealant pans requires field membrane securement around the penetration.
 A minimum of four (4) system-appropriate screws and plates are required around the penetration.
 A membrane target must be installed prior to the installation of the TPO sealant pan if the location of the plates does not allow for a continuous 2" (51 mm) weld of the TPO sealant pan flange.
 Properly heat-weld the flange of TPO sealant pan to the field/target membrane. - c.
 If the sealant pan is cut to install around the penetration, the cut must be stripped-in with a minimum 4" (102 mm) wide non-reinforced membrane.
 The non-reinforced strip-in membrane must extend a minimum of 2" (51 mm) beyond the outside edge of the sealant pan flange and be fully welded. - d.
-Prior to filling the TPO sealant pan, the inside vertical pan sides must be primed with Everguard® TPO Primer.
+Prior to filling the TPO sealant pan, the inside vertical pan sides must be primed with GAF TPO primer.
 Fill the base of the pans with non-shrink grout and top off with a minimum 2" (51 mm) thickness of GAF Two-Part Pourable Sealer.
-When using TOPCOAT® FlexSealTM Caulk Grade sealant, after priming, increase the grout to within 1⁄2" (13 mm) from the top of the pocket, and install the FlexSealTM to the very top or overfill the pocket. - e.
+When using TOPCOAT® FlexSealTM Caulk Grade sealant, after priming, increase the grout to within 1⁄2" (13 mm) from the top of the pocket, and install the FlexSealTM to the very top or overfill the pocket.

+e.
 Reinforced targets must be sealed as the particular roof system requires with EverGuard® TPO Cut Edge Sealant.

-K. Curbs
+J. Curbs